SenTzu01/pimatic-telegram/README.md

 - Enable / disable existing recipients
 - Messages can be sent to one, more, or all defined recipients
 - Messages and file paths may contain Pimatic variables
+- Operate your Pimatic by triggering rules or sending commands from your Telegram client
+- Two factor authentication
+  - Only known and authorized id's can send commands
+  - Authentication is required before Pimatic accepts commands
+  - User-configurable authentication timeout (ask password again after n minutes - default is 5 minutes)
+- No inbound firewall ports need to be opened into Pimatic, as Pimatic initiates communication with the Telegram service (polling mechanism)

 Known issues:
 ========================
-- Rules according to the previous format (send telegram [recipient1 ...] "message") are currently supported.
-However it is strongly encouraged to upgrade your rules to the new format indicating the message type (e.g. send text telegram "message"), as support for old syntax may be removed in future versions.
+- Rules according to the previous format (send telegram [recipient1 ...] "message") are NO LONGER supported.
+Upgrade your rules to the new format indicating the message type (e.g. send text telegram "message")
+- "execute" cannot be used as a keyword, to prevent vulnerability exploitation.
+This is a security concern and will not likely be changed in the near future

 Requirements
 ========================